Roy-Kid/flowie/CONTRIBUTING.md

 ## Setting up your own fork of this repo.

 - On github interface click on `Fork` button.
-- Clone your fork of this repo. `git clone git@github.com:YOUR_GIT_USERNAME/flowie2.git`
+- Clone your fork of this repo. `git clone git@github.com:YOUR_GIT_USERNAME/flowie.git`
-- Enter the directory `cd flowie2`
+- Enter the directory `cd flowie`
-- Add upstream repo `git remote add upstream https://github.com/Roy-Kid/flowie2`
+- Add upstream repo `git remote add upstream https://github.com//flowie`

 ## Setting up your own virtual environment